AaronMorgado/wireguard-server-setup/README.md

 # AWS Ec2 Ubuntu Automated Wireguard Server Setup
-I created this to automate the process of creating a wireguard server on an ec2 instance in aws.
+Executive summary: I created this to automate the process of creating a wireguard server on an ec2 instance in aws.

+The wireguard_setup.sh file creates a basic configuration for wireguard server and generates 1 client configuration to be used with whatever device you choose.

 HOW TO USE:
 1. Launch ec2 instance